 Of course, climate change is always a concern that needs addressing.
 Carter Copeland of Melius Research answered this issue by saying that while private jets have a larger carbon footprint parallel to the number of passengers they carry, commercial aviation still does worse.
 He believes that this will make Climate change activists focus more on the commercial side of the industry.

-Moreover, that statement does not mean the private aviation industry will ignore environmental concerns altogether.
+Moreover, that statement does not mean the private aviation industry will ignore environmental concerns.
 There is a startup called Otto Aviation that is making quite a stir.
 The startup aims to produce private jets that are both affordable and eco-friendly.
 Their concept and innovation will pave the way for new improvements in the industry of aircraft manufacturing.

 What Kind of Future Lies Ahead of The Industry?